AssetFetch/spec/spec.md

 Overall, this process is comparable to the less commonly used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.

 ## 3.6.
-Asset unlocking (optional)
+Component unlocking (optional)

+Component unlocking allows the provider to require the client to perform a special unlocking query before downloading component files.

-When operating *without* asset unlocking, there is only one download-related piece of information that the provider MUST define:
+When operating *without* component unlocking, there is only one download-related piece of information that the provider MUST define:

 - The query to download the component file (for every component)

-When operating *with* asset unlocking, the provider MUST instead provide the following information:
+When operating *with* component unlocking, the provider MUST instead include the following information:

 - A list containing one or multiple **unlocking queries**
-- A mapping between components and said unlocking queries
+- A mapping between the components and the unlocking queries
 - The query to download the component file (for every component)

 The client SHOULD then present the required unlocking queries (along with any accompanying charges that the provider has declared) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) required to unlock all components it wants to download and then performs the real download queries.
+If the user confirms the action, the client MUST first perform the unlocking query (or queries) required to unlock all components it wants to download and only then performs the real download queries.

-This component-level linking gives providers flexibility in how they structure the unlocking process.

 ## 3.7.
 Downloading
 After choosing a suitable implementation and unlocking all of its components, the client downloads the files for every component of the implementation into a dedicated storage location.